 Salida Ranger District

-Elevations in the Upper Arkansas River valley vary from 7,000 to over 14,000 feet.
-Temperatures vary throughout the year from the low teens in the winter to the 80's during the summer months.
-The valley is known locally as the "Banana Belt of Colorado" because of the generally mild temperatures and sunny days.
-Springtime can be deceptive with sporadic spring snowstorms occurring from March to May.
-During the summer months, days are warm with cool nights.
-Afternoon thundershowers are common during July and August.
-The fall months are are generally dry and sunny with cooler morning temperatures.
+The area is sometimes referred to as the "banana belt of Colorado" because of the generally mild temperatures and sunny days.
+Springtime can be deceptive with sporadic spring snowstorms occurring from March to May; afternoon thundershowers are common during July and August, especially in the mountains; and the fall months are generally dry and sunny.

 Salida weather information (click on the map for info about the surrounding higher elevation areas).